Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Sound writing: examples of alliteration

-Many Russian poets are famous for their ability to successfully use alliteration.
+Many Russian poets are famous for their ability to successfully use the technique of alliteration.
 The most famous of them: A. S. Pushkin, N. A. Nekrasov, G. R. Derzhavin, V. V. Mayakovsky, F. I. Tyutchev.

-Let's look at a few examples from their works in order to understand how sound writing looks like in the verses of talented and recognized poets:
+Let's look at a few examples from their works to understand what sound writing looks like in the verses of talented and recognized poets:

-1. “In an hour from here, your flabby fat will flow out into a clean lane over a person,” a line from V. V. Mayakovsky’s poem “Nate”.
-We see the repetition of the sounds "h", "s".
+1. “In an hour from here, your flabby fat will flow out into a clean alley,” a line from V. V. Mayakovsky’s poem “Nate.”
+We see the repetition of the sounds “ch”, “s”.

-2. In "The Bronze Horseman" by A. S. Pushkin, we also come across an expressive and successful example of the repeated use of a deaf sound: "The hiss of foamy glasses and punch a blue flame."
-The author uses the phonetic repetition "sh", which conjures up the image of sizzling champagne.
+2. In “The Bronze Horseman” by A. S. Pushkin we also encounter an expressive and successful example of the repeated use of a dull sound: “The hissing of foamy glasses and punch, a blue flame.”
+The author uses a phonetic repetition of “sh”, which conjures up the image of sizzling champagne.

-3. The work of G. R. Derzhavin “Waterfall” presents us with a repetition of the sounds “gr”, which reproduce the sound of thunder: “The echo rumbles over the mountains, like thunder rumbling over thunders.”
+3. The work of G. R. Derzhavin “Waterfall” presents us with a repetition of the sounds “gr”, which reproduce the sound of thunder: “The echo rumbles through the mountains, like thunder thundering over thunder.”

 Assonance

-Assonance is the repetition of a stressed vowel or a combination of both within the same verse or phrase.
-This technique is used to make the piece easier to hear.
-And his sound is more melodic.
+Assonance is the repetition of an stressed vowel, or a combination of them, within one verse or phrase.
+This technique is used to make the work easier to understand by ear.
+And its sound is more melodic.

-Assonance is much rarer than alliteration.
-It is not so easy to notice it in the text, but if you are careful, it is possible.
+Assonance is much less common than alliteration.
+It is not so easy to notice in the text, but if you are careful, it is possible.

 Assonance has been used by poets for centuries.
-For example, it is found in French and old folk songs.
+For example, it is found in French and ancient folk songs.

 Like alliteration, assonance is found in the works of many Russian poets.
-For this reason, their poems are distinguished by a special euphony and expressiveness.
-Consider examples of what sound writing looks like in literature:
+For this reason, their poems are distinguished by their special euphony and expressiveness.
+Let's look at examples of what sound writing looks like in literature:

 1. In A. Blok’s poem “Factory” there is a repetition of the stressed vowel “o”: “Thoughtful bolts creak, people approach the gate.”

-3. The work of B. L. Pasternak “Winter Night” also shows a good example of the use of assonance: “It is snowy, snowy all over the earth to all limits.”
-The repetition of the stressed sound "e" in each independent word is clearly visible, because of this technique the line seems more melodious.
+3. The work of B. L. Pasternak “Winter Night” also shows a successful example of the use of assonance: “Chalk, chalk all over the earth to all limits.”
+The repetition of the stressed sound “e” in each independent word is clearly visible; because of this technique, the line seems more melodious.

 Dissonance and lipogram